michardy/muon-ui/README.md

 ## Building
 Use `make update` to build the dataprocessing program and copy it to the dev folder.
-Use `make release` to build the dataprocessing program, copy it to the dev folder and minify and copy the dev flder to release.
+Use `make release` to build the dataprocessing program, copy it to the dev folder and minify, and copy the dev folder to release.

 ### Warning
 This is a site with a makefile.
 You have been warned.